Status

 Arguments

-You can use the following arguments to define the new column's characteristics.
+You can use the following arguments to define the new status column's characteristics.

-board_id ID!The unique identifier of the board where the new column should be created.
+board_id ID!The unique identifier of the board where the new status column should be created.

-id StringThe column's user-specified unique identifier.
-The mutation will fail if it does not meet any of the following requirements:
+id StringThe status column's user-specified unique identifier.
+If not provided, a new ID will be auto-generated.
+If provided, it must meet the following requirements:

 - [1-20] characters in length (inclusive)